cmeegamarachchi/aab-api-py-oidc/README.md

-# aad-api-py-oidc
-appsolve application blocks fast-api starter kit with open-id-connect authentication
+# Appsolve application blocks fast-api starter kit with open-id-connect authentication

+> [!WARNING]
+> Current implementation is using `id-token` for api authentication, which is not a good practice.
+This will be fixed in an up comming release

 `aab-api-py-oicc` is a Python, Fast-API based api starter kit with open-id-connect authentication.
 Its build around best practices such as router based feature moudles.